ajeesh148/docker_assignments/README.md

 #### This repo have the following branches ####

+- master- This branch will help you to standup an ec2 instance in AWS with terraform
+- docker-examples - This branch will have examples on the docker basics
 - docker-build - This branch will have examples on the docker build
+- docker-compose - This branch will have examples on the docker compose